BuckyDev/geo-splitter/README.md

 #### Bounce point

-A point of a path which is on a gridline and where previous and following points are not grid points and are on the same side of that gridline.
+A point of a path which is on a gridline and where previous and following points are not grid points and are strictly on the same side of that gridline.

 To know if a point is a bounce point you therefore must know: